 The adoption of country-specific opinions has formed the backbone of the Advisory Committee's work so far.
 While this will remain its core task in the future, the Advisory Committee decided to launch a reflection on thematic issues with the aim of explaining in more general terms its approach to, and interpretation of, the Framework Convention.
 The first results of this thematic reflection appeared in March 2006, with the publication of the Advisory Committee's commentary on the Framework Convention's provisions relating to education.
-The Advisory Committee has also started to work on two other themes: the participation of persons belonging to national minorities in public life, and their access to the media.
-These three themes were initially debated at the conference organised in Strasbourg in October 2003 to mark the fifth anniversary of the entry into force of the Framework Convention.
-The participants at the conference encouraged the Advisory Committee to launch such thematic analyses.

-The Advisory Committee's thematic work on education will form the basis of an international conference to be held in Strasbourg on 18 October 2006 under the aegis of the Russian Chairmanship of the Council of Europe.
+The Advisory Committee's thematic work on education formed the basis of an international conference held in Strasbourg on 18 October 2006 under the aegis of the Russian Chairmanship of the Council of Europe.